40 Healthy Food Ideas That Actually Taste Amazing

 Reason for choosing this morning: The breakfast desserts.
 If you stir it for three minutes it will become pudding without the need for cooking by morning.

-Combine three tablespoons of chia seeds with one cup of almond milk (or any milk of your choice), one tablespoon of maple syrup, one teaspoon of vanilla extract, and a small pinch of salt.
+Combine 3 tablespoons chia seeds with 1 cup almond milk (or any milk you prefer), 1 tablespoon maple syrup, 1 teaspoon vanilla, and a small pinch of salt.
 Wait 5 minutes and stir again.
-It should form a gel like consistency.
-Prepare it by sealing it, and storing it in the fridge for a minimum of 4 hours; overnight is ideal.
-The best consistency is that of a thick pudding that will hold its form when a spoon is placed in it and has a large amount of seeds suspended in the gelatin.
-If you notice a lot of liquid on top and the seeds have settled at the bottom, it probably means that you didn’t stir it enough at the beginning.
+It should have a gel-like consistency.
+Prepare it by sealing it, and placing it in the fridge for a minimum of 4 hours; over night is best.

-Feel free to replace 50% of the almond milk with coconut milk.
-Making the consistency thicker will allow it to resemble more of a dessert.
-If you add extra maple syrup and some cocoa powder, it will become chocolate pudding.
-You can incorporate any mix of fruits and nuts you can find in your kitchen.
+You can substitute up to 50% of the almond milk with coconut milk.
+Making the mixture thicker will help it resemble more like a dessert.
+Adding more maple syrup and a little cocoa powder will turn it into chocolate pudding.
+Feel free to add any combination of fruits and nuts that you have in your kitchen.

 8) Apple Cinnamon Oatmeal

 Why not give this a go this morning: [Skip to the next line for the answer].
 Breakfast that doesn’t taste like breakfast!
-The feeling of having a treat without the extreme sweetness is created by a combination of cooked apples and oats.
-This means you get no 10 a.m. sugar crash!
+With a blend of cooked apples and oats, you get the experience of having a dessert without the overpowering sweetness.
+No 10 a.m. sugar crash for you!

-Pears will take 2 minutes less to cook than apples as they are a little softer and a bit sweeter.
-Steel cut oats take about twenty to twenty five minutes to cook, but if you let them soak over the weekend, the texture is improved.
+Pears are a little softer and sweet and will take two minutes less to cook than apples.
+Steel cut oats will take about twenty to twenty five minutes to cook, but if you let them soak over the weekend, it will improve the texture.

 9) Salmon Toast

-Where Salmon Toast earns its spot: Breakfast that makes me want to skip the rest of the week and jump to Saturday again.
-If you have some smoked salmon, good bread and something creamy to spread, you have already beat the cafe down the street.
+Salmon Toast: It’s deserving of mention here.
+Breakfasts like this make me want to skip the rest of the week, and fast forward to Saturday again.
+If you have smoked salmon, nice bread and something creamy, you have beaten the cafe down the road.

-Toast a slice of sourdough or pumpernickel until it’s toasty all over.
-Spread cream cheese, labneh, or Greek yogurt (for a little zing, mix in some lemon juice).
-Layer on 2 ounces of thinly sliced smoked salmon.
-Garnish with capers, dill, sliced red onion, and plenty of black pepper.
-The toast should crackle as you bite into it, the salmon should be silky and not dry, the cream cheese should feel smooth, cool and thick.
+Toast a slice of sourdough or pumpernickel until golden brown on all sides.
+Spread with cream cheese, labneh, or Greek yogurt (add some lemon juice for a zesty touch).
+Top with 2 ounces of thinly sliced smoked salmon.
+Add capers, dill, red onion slices, and lots of black pepper.
+The toast should crackle when you bite into it, the salmon should be silky and moist, the cream cheese should not only be obstructive but should additionally feel cool and thick.

-Sardines or canned trout on toast is a similar meal option at half the price.
-If you substitute cottage cheese for the spread, this will lower the calories and raise the protein content.
-If you don’t have capers, you can leave them out, but be sure to add an extra squeeze of lemon.
+Sardines or canned trout on toast is another meal option but is half the price.
+Substituting the spread for cottage cheese will also lower the calories and increase the protein.
+If you don’t have capers, you can leave them out, but make sure to do an extra squeeze of lemon.

 10) Lentil Soup

-Chop the onion, carrot, and celery and add them to the pan with olive oil.
-Let this cook for 5 to 7 minutes until softened.
-Add a teaspoon of tomato paste and cook it for a minute until it becomes fragrant.
-Then add 1 cup of either green or brown lentils, along with 4 cups of either vegetable or chicken broth, 1 can of tomatoes, and a little bit of salt and pepper.
+Next, add 1 cup of brown or green lentils, 4 cups of vegetable or chicken broth, 1 can of chopped tomatoes, and some salt and pepper.
 Let this mixture simmer for 25 to 30 minutes.
-The lentils should be tender enough to break under a spoon, but they shouldn’t be mushy.
-Finally, add a squeeze of lemon juice along with some spinach or kale.
+The lentils should be spoon-breakable but not mushy.
+Finally, add the juice of one lemon along with some spinach or kale.

-Red lentils are the best option for a thicker, more dal-like consistency in your soup, as they take just 15 minutes to cook and will completely disintegrate.
-For an improved recipe, use coconut milk in place of half the broth.
-This will create a Thai-inspired soup with coconut milk and lentils.
+To achieve a thicker, more dal-like consistency in your soup, red lentils are the best option as they are only 15 minutes to cook and will completely break down.
+For a better recipe, use coconut milk instead of half the broth.
+This will give you a Thai-inspired soup with coconut milk and lentils.

 From what I have seen, healthy eaters tend to have less exciting pantries than their peers.
 Not in a minimalist way, or boring in a minimalist sense, rather, they have eight of the same product.
 None of which would make a food magazine.